-This memo describes a cryptographically sound and efficient methodology for use in NTP and similar distributed protocols.
-As demonstrated in the reports and briefings cited in the references at the end of this memo, there is a place for PKI and related schemes, but none of these schemes alone satisfies the requirements of the NTP security model.
-The various key agreement schemes [8], [13], [5] proposed by the IETF require perassociation state variables, which contradicts the principles of the remote procedure call (RPC) paradigm in which servers keep no state for a possibly large client population.
+This report describes a cryptographically sound and efficient methodology for use in NTP and similar distributed protocols.
+As demonstrated in the reports and briefings cited in the references at the end of this report, there is a place for the public key infrastructure (PKI) and related schemes, but none of these schemes alone satisfies the requirements of the NTP security model.
+The various key agreement schemes [8], [13], [5] proposed by the IETF require per-association state variables, which contradicts the principles of the remote procedure call (RPC) paradigm in which servers keep no state for a possibly large client population.
 An evaluation of the PKI model and algorithms as implemented in the OpenSSL library leads to the conclusion that any scheme requiring every NTP packet to carry a PKI digital signature would result in unacceptably poor timekeeping performance.

 A revised security model and authentication scheme called Autokey was proposed in earlier reports [10], [9].
 It is based on a combination of PKI and a pseudo-random sequence generated by repeated hashes of a cryptographic value involving both public and private components.
-This scheme has been implemented, tested and evaluated in a local environment and in the CAIRN experiment network funded by DARPA.
-A detailed description of the security model, design principles and implementation experience is presented in this memo.
+This scheme has been implemented, tested and widely deployed in the Internet of today.
+A detailed description of the security model, design principles and implementation experience is presented in this report.

 Additional information about NTP, including executive summaries, briefings and a bibliography can be found on the NTP project page linked from www.ntp.org.
 The NTPv4 reference implementation for Unix and Windows, including sources and documentation in HTML, is available from the NTP repository at the same site.
-All of the features described in this memo, including support for both IPv4 and IPv6 address families, are included in the current NTPv4 version at that repository.
-The reference implementation is not intended to become part of any standard that may be evolved from this memo, but to serve as an example of how the procedures described in this memo can be implemented in a practical way.
+All of the features described in this report, including support for both IPv4 and IPv6 address families, are included in the current NTPv4 version at that repository.
+The reference implementation is not intended to become part of any standard that may be evolved from this report, but to serve as an example of how the procedures described in this report can be implemented in a practical way.